Wernher von Braun (1912-1977)

 20.000 slaves were worked to death at the Mittelwerk, dying at the rate of 250 a day.
 In fact, more people died in the manufacture of the weapon than were killed by its use.
 When the American forces approached in 1945, and the Nazis could no longer sustain production, they death-marched most of the prisoners to the death camps at Bergen-Belsen and Sachsenhausen, leaving behind only the sick and dying.
 In spite of this mass evacuation, American soldiers found 6,000 bodies lying around when they liberated Mittelbau, and subsequently forced the citizens of nearby Nordhausen to bury the dead in a mass grave.

-When he retired, he became Vice President for Engineering and Development at Fairchild Industries, the aerospace company, located, ironically enough, at Germantown, Maryland, and also a board member of Daimler-Benz.
+When he retired, he became Vice President for Engineering and Development at Fairchild Industries, the aerospace company, located, ironically enough, at Germantown, Maryland, and also a board member of Daimler-Benz, another company heavily involved with Nazi death-camps and slave labour.

-This was what Tom Lehrer had to say about him:
+This was what Tom Lehrer had to sing about him:

 And of course, who could forget Peter Sellers’s Dr Strangelove parody?